 The Government of the Yukon previously issued a Mining Land Use Approval (MLUA) document for a Class 3 Land Use Permit which has now expired.

 The Company is currently considering all of its strategic options to either divest its interest or fund an exploration program on this project.
-No exploration was conducted in the 2018 field season and no 2019 program is planned.
+No exploration was conducted in the 2018 and 2019 field seasons.

 Other Properties